OpenSTREAM-solvers/openstream/_sources/Guides/theory/Mixture_Model_Theory.rst.txt

 The mixture model serves two key roles within OpenSTREAM:

-- Robust initialization for more complex solvers, ensuring robust starting conditions.
+- **Robust initialization** for more complex solvers, ensuring robust starting conditions.
-- Efficient simulation of flows with hydrodynamically well-coupled phases, where the mixture approximation remains physically meaningful.
+- **Efficient simulation** of flows with hydrodynamically well-coupled phases, where the mixture approximation remains physically meaningful.
+- **Industry relevance** due to its simplicity and robustness, offering a practical approach for simulating averaged flow behavior in complex thermal-hydraulic systems.

 In addition, a Homogeneous Relaxation Model (HRM) is currently under development.
 This extended formulation introduces vapor mass and energy conservation equations, allowing for thermal non-equilibrium between phases and expanding the model’s applicability to more dynamic flow regimes.

 By reducing complexity while preserving essential dynamics, the mixture model offers a practical entry point for both model development and exploratory analysis in thermal-hydraulic systems.

 An overview of the mixture model implemented in OpenSTREAM is provided below.
-A more detailed derivation and theoretical background can be found in :cite:t:LeCorre2025OpenSTREAM.
+A more detailed derivation and theoretical background can be found in :cite:t:`LeCorre2025OpenSTREAM`.

 Governing equations
 -------------------